Tour our Windows

 Trinity Church on Wall Street in New York City, also designed by Upjohn, was built simultaneously, reaching consecration a month before Grace.

 In 1912, the parish chose Ralph Adams Cram, another renowned architect, to extend the church’s chancel and to add several stories to the parish house facilities.
 Cram & Ferguson’s Gothic work includes the main portion of St. John the Divine Cathedral in New York City, the Sterling Library at Yale University and the chapels at both the U.S. Military Academy at West Point and Princeton University.
-Cram is honored by the Episcopal Church with a feast day on December 16.
+Upjohn and Cram are both honored by the Episcopal Church with a feast day on December 16.